 There are a couple of steps you should take if you want to dispute credit report errors.
 You must provide, in writing, the items you want to fix and show documents that support your claims.

 Unfortunately, this means that you have to make some efforts to get the dispute process going.
 Some of them include obtaining credit reports from all three national credit reporting agencies and actually writing the credit dispute letter.

 And Yes… All Three Credit Reports

 As the title of this section says, you must obtain all three credit reports from the national credit bureaus.
 The three national CRAs are Equifax, Experian, and TransUnion.

 But why get a credit report from all three CRAs?
 The reason for this is because some businesses, like credit companies, may report to one credit bureau but not the others.
 If they report inaccurate information to only one of the three credit bureaus, there is no way to tell which one unless you check all three credit reports.

 If you didn’t know, consumers are entitled to a free annual credit report from AnnualCreditReport.com.
 You can get a free report from all three national credit bureaus for free.

-Some credit report errors can seriously impact your credit score and daily life, such as having false criminal record or someone else’s debt appear on your credit report.
-It wouldn’t seem fun to have these kinds of errors show up on your credit report now would it?
+Some credit report errors can seriously impact your credit score and daily life, such as having a false criminal record or someone else’s debt appear on your credit report.
+It wouldn’t seem fun to have these kinds of errors show up on your credit report now, would it?